the-teacher/rails7-startkit/README.md

 <details>
   <summary>It looks good for development.
 What about production?</summary>
   <br>
-  <p>I'm not a DevOps, but I have a vision how to deploy this code to production.</p>
+  <p>I'm not a DevOps, but I have a vision how to deploy this b to production.</p>
   <p>Right now it is not described somehow.
 It is in my plans.</p>
 </details>